happyfoxinc/hfchat-wordpress-plugin/readme.txt

 Requires at least: 3.5
 Tested up to: 4.2.3

 Voted No.1 Live chat software on ProductHunt.
-Fully loaded with features like unlimited chats, fully customizable widget, app integrations, chat history, canned responses & more.
-Free for life!
+Fully loaded with features like unlimited chats, fully customizable widget, app integrations & more.

 == Description ==
 Convert anonymous visitors on your website to leads with HappyFox Chat - Live chat software for the next generation.
 Improve conversion rates 10X on your ecommerce store, by integrating with third party apps like Shopify, Google Analytics & more.
 Free!